Functional Neurologic Disorder

 How can I or my loved one help improve care for people with functional neurologic disorder?

 Consider participating in a clinical trial so clinicians and scientists can learn more about FND and related disorders.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research with clinical participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
 Learn about clinical trials currently looking for people with FND at Clinicaltrials.gov.